 ITEM 7.
-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OPERATIONS (Abbreviated pursuant to General Instruction I(2)(a) of Form 10-K).
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS

-American Airlines, Inc., the principal subsidiary of AMR Corporation (AMR), was founded in 1934.
+AMR Corporation (AMR or the Company) was incorporated in October 1982.
+AMR's principal subsidiary, American Airlines, Inc., was founded in 1934.
 On April 9, 2001, American Airlines, Inc. purchased substantially all of the assets and assumed certain liabilities of Trans World Airlines, Inc. (TWA).
 Accordingly, the operating results of TWA since the date of acquisition have been included in the accompanying consolidated financial statements for the year ended December 31, 2001 (see Note 3 to the consolidated financial statements).
 American Airlines, Inc., including TWA (collectively, American), is the largest scheduled passenger airline in the world.
+AMR's operations fall almost entirely in the airline industry.